digitalhen/nodejs_coinbase_examples/README.md

 2) Obtain your Coinbase API Key and API Secret

-3) In all of the examples, replace API_KEY, API_SECRET, and ACCOUNT_ID with your actual key, secret, and account id.
+3) In all of the examples, replace the api key, api secret and account id with real ones

 4) Type the following in the console.